alex285/myGNOME/pages/contribute/index.md

 This is a doc project and thus you can contribute with documentation.
 You can edit pages and pull requests, or you can just [open an issue](https://github.com/alex285/myGNOME/issues) and propose changes and additions.

+**IMPORTANT!** All guides should be written and tested on latest GNOME!
+Currently 3.20 {.box-danger}

 Pages are written on [markdown-it](https://github.com/markdown-it/markdown-it) and we use some plugins like [markdown-it-atts](https://github.com/arve0/markdown-it-attrs), that allows embed additional styles.